-Here, $\tau(g)$ still represents the causal impact of changing $A$ from 0 to 1 while $g$ is fixed.
-However, this quantity is now only well-defined for units who have enough neighbors to receive neighborhood treatment $g$.
+Here, $\tau(g)$ still represents the impact of changing $A$ from 0 to 1 while $G$ is fixed.
+However, this quantity is only well-defined for units who have enough neighbors to receive neighborhood treatment $g$.
 The other causal estimand measuring the impact of changing $A$, the \textit{natural individual main effect}, $\kappa$, now also depends on the number of neighbors a unit has.
-Namely, if $N=n$, then $\kappa = Y^{(1)} - Y^{(0)} = \sum_{g = 0}^{n} \mathbb{I}(G=g) \cdot Y^{(a,g)}$.
-Our previous parameters of interest, the \textit{natural average main effect}, $\phi_{1}$, and the \textit{transported natural average main effect}, $\phi_{2}$, can be expressed as conditional expectations of $\kappa$ across the reference and target populations respectively, as
+Namely, if $N=n$, then $\kappa = Y^{(1)} - Y^{(0)} = \sum_{g = 0}^{n} \mathbb{I}(G=g) \cdot \tau(g)$.